 upper waypoint

 The offices of Israeli company Cellebrite on March 24, 2016.
 Cellebrite is a provider of mobile forensic software that can extract and decode data from the Apple iPhone locked handsets.
-Bay Area civil rights groups criticized the move, citing privacy concerns and use of the Israeli company’s technology in military operations in Gaza and in immigration enforcement in the U.S. (Jack Guez/AFP via Getty Images)
+Bay Area civil rights groups criticized the move, citing privacy concerns and use of the technology in military operations in Gaza and in immigration enforcement in the U.S. (Jack Guez/AFP via Getty Images)

-Activists opposed Oakland’s contract this week with an Israeli cellphone data extraction company, which they say has been used in Israeli military operations in Gaza, and to surveil journalists and activists across the world.
+Activists opposed Oakland’s contract this week with an Israeli cellphone data extraction company, which they say has been used in Israeli military operations in Gaza and to surveil journalists and activists across the world.

 “By approving this contract, Oakland has chosen to bring in technology tied directly to Israeli occupation forces, the surveillance of Palestinians, and immigration enforcement here in the U.S.,” said Zahra Billoo, the executive director of the Bay Area’s office of the Council of American-Islamic Relations.
 “That decision should never have been made without meaningful engagement with the communities most likely to be impacted by expanded surveillance and discriminatory policing.”

-While Oakland’s police department has used some version of Cellebrite’s technology to download cellphone data, according to OPD Sgt.
-Yun Zhou, the most updated version, which OPD has used since about 2024, allows it to access data from cell phones without a passcode.
+OPD has used some version of Cellebrite’s technology to download cellphone data, but the most updated version, which the department has used since about 2024, allows it to access data from cellphones without a passcode, according to Sgt.
+Yun Zhou.
+According to city records, the technology is used in both internal audits of OPD members’ work phones and to aid in criminal investigations.

 Oakland police headquarters on Nov.
 12, 2016.